Aquanaut

 An aquanaut is any person who remains underwater, breathing at the ambient pressure for long enough for the concentration of the inert components of the breathing gas dissolved in the body tissues to reach equilibrium, in a state known as saturation.

+Description

+The term aquanaut derives from the Latin word aqua ("water") plus the Greek nautes ("sailor"), by analogy to the similar construction "astronaut."
+The word is used to describe a person who stays underwater, breathing at the ambient pressure for long enough for the concentration of the inert components of the breathing gas dissolved in the body tissues to reach equilibrium, in a state known as saturation.
 Usually this is done in an underwater habitat on the seafloor for a period equal to or greater than 24 continuous hours without returning to the surface.

 The term is often restricted to scientists and academics, though there were a group of military aquanauts during the SEALAB program.
 Commercial divers in similar circumstances are referred to as saturation divers.
 An aquanaut is distinct from a submariner, in that a submariner is confined to a moving underwater vehicle such as a submarine that holds the water pressure out.

-Aquanaut derives from the Latin word aqua ("water") plus the Greek nautes ("sailor"), by analogy to the similar construction "astronaut".
+The first human aquanaut was Robert Sténuit, who spent 24 hours on board a tiny one-man cylinder at 200 ft in September 1962 off Villefranche-sur-Mer on the French Riviera.